rstudio/renv/tests/testthat/_snaps/snapshot.md

       What do you want to do?

-      1: Snapshot, just using the currently installed packages
+      1: Snapshot, just using the currently installed packages.
-      2: Install the packages, then snapshot
+      2: Install the packages, then snapshot.
-      3: Cancel
+      3: Cancel, and resolve the situation on your own.

       Selection: 1